The Big Picture…

 Bass’ diffusion model – the background

-Before we look at the formula, let’s see if the output is familiar (Figure 1).
+Before we look at the formula, let’s wonder if the output is familiar (see Figure 1).

 I find it reassuring we can create, mathematically, the same curve that Rogers’ described from his literature-based studies.
 Of course, you may have spotted that Rogers’ curve is essentially a normal distribution with category sizes very close to standard deviations.
 That hardly needs a formula revelation to recreate…